BillPetti/Spray-Chart-Tool/README.md

 res<-dbGetQuery(con, "SELECT ... date BETWEEN (CURRENT_DATE() - INTERVAL 8 DAY) AND (CURRENT_DATE() - INTERVAL 1 DAY)")
 ```
 The actually query is pretty long, so I've truncated it here.
-You can read the entire query in the repository.

 After my SQL query runs, I reformat some columns of data, recode a bunch of variables (like batted ball type, etc.), and then I bind the new data and merge it with the existing data file: